vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-how-do-people-create-money.md

 tags:
   - money
 ---
-There are three aspects to the _how_ of money creation: the tangible, the intangible, and how money is entered into an economy.
+https://usmoney.us/book/chapter-4https://usmoney.us/book/chapter-8There are three aspects to the _how_ of money creation: the tangible, the intangible, and how money is entered into an economy.
 This is true whether or not the actual money token itself is tangible.

 ## Hands on